Honors Project Proposal

 - Assessment of Learning: Explain how you will evaluate what you learned from the project.

-Does your research involve human subjects?
-If your research involves human subjects (surveys, interviews, focus groups, research subjects), you will need to seek IRB (Institution Review Board) approval if you or your faculty project adviser plan to publish or display your results outside the ISU campus.
+If your research involves human subjects (surveys, interviews, focus groups, research subjects), you will need to seek Institution Review Board (IRB) approval if you or your faculty project advisor plan to publish or display your results outside the Iowa State campus.
 If your research is solely for your honors project and poster presentation, approval is not needed.
-If you have questions about the IRB role or process, talk to your adviser.
-Information on IRB requirements can be found on at the Office for Responsible Research site.
+If you have questions about the IRB role or process, talk to your advisor.
+Information on IRB requirements can be found on the Office for Responsible Research site.

 Your project proposal must be typed.
-Once everything is completed, have your project adviser sign the form, and then submit the proposal online via canvas.
+Once everything is completed, have your project advisor sign the form, and then submit the proposal online via canvas.

 If you have any questions about the presentation or process, please see your departmental representative to the College Honors Committee.

-Posters are typically created using PowerPoint and printed at the CTLT (Center for Technology in Learning and Teaching) in N031 Lagomarcino Hall.
+Posters are typically created using PowerPoint and printed at the Center for Technology in Learning and Teaching (CTLT) in N031 Lagomarcino Hall.
 CTLT charges a small fee.
 Up to $20 can be reimbursed by the University Honors Program.

 The College of Human Sciences awards three $200 awards annually for outstanding posters and presentation.
 Posters are judged at each poster session (fall and spring) by members of the CHS Honors Committee and usually awarded in the late spring.